Yoga (YOG)

 15 lecture, 1 total contact hours

-In this course, students will learn gentle yoga, meditation, and mindfulness practices to manage and reduce stress.
-We will briefly explore the nervous system and tools to regulate the stress response through self-reflection and journaling.
+In this course, students will learn how gentle yoga, meditation, and mindfulness practices are used to manage and reduce stress.
+Students will spend time exploring and practicing beginner level breathing exercises, meditation practices, mindfulness exercises, and the effect these have on regulating the nervous system and the stress response.
+Students will practice these concepts at home and reflect upon their experience in the form of a journal.
 Level I Prerequisite: Academic Reading Level 3; Academic Writing Level 2

 YOG 101 Yoga I (2 Credits)